-- 4 While we have our system open in VMD, let's take a look at it.
-Select Graphics \rightarrow Representations....
-In the Graphical Representations window, set Selected Atoms to resname SIN to see only the Si3N4.
-Set the drawing method Drawing Method to VDW.
-Now create a new representation (by pressing Create Rep) with Selected Atoms set to ions.
-The K+ and Cl- ions within the pore should be visible.
-When you are finished examining the system, enter mol delete all in the Tk Console. - 5 It is now time to perform the energy minimization.
-Enter namd2 eq0.namd > eq0.log in the terminal window.
-This may take a few minutes to execute.
-During this time you may want to take a look at the next step in the equilibration process eq1.namd.
-When the minimization completes, check the end of log file eq0.log to be certain that everything went right. - 6 Enter namd2 eq1.namd > eq1.log to gradually raise the system's temperature at constant volume. - 7 Examine the NAMD configuration file eq2.namd in your text editor.
+- 6 Enter namd2 eq1.namd > eq1.log to gradually raise the system's temperature from 0 K to 295 K at constant volume. - 7 Examine the NAMD configuration file eq2.namd in your text editor.
 Notice the block of commands below the comment # pressure control.
 These set the parameters for the Langevin piston Nosé-Hoover method implemented in NAMD to maintain atmospheric pressure.
 Close the text editor and equilibrate the system by entering namd2 eq2.namd > eq2.log. - 8 Constant pressure simulations allow the volume of the system to change.
 As a necessary condition for equilibrium, the volume should fluctuate about a mean value.
-Select Extensions → Analysis → NAMD Plot from VMD's menu.
-In the NAMD Plot window, select File → Select NAMD Log File, highlight eq2.log, and press Open.
+Select Extensions $\rightarrow$ Analysis $\rightarrow$ NAMD Plot from VMD's menu.
+In the NAMD Plot window, select File $\rightarrow$ Select NAMD Log File, highlight eq2.log, and press Open.
 Select for VOLUME for the y-axis data.
-Now, plot the system volume versus time step by selecting File → Plot Selected Data.
+Now, plot the system volume versus time step by selecting File $\rightarrow$ Plot Selected Data.
 You should notice a significant downward trend in the volume.
-Since our time in this tutorial is limited, we have made our equilibration steps too short.
-A properly equilibrated system is included in this directory, so that we can continue. - 9 We are now ready to apply an electric field and simulate the flow of ionic current.
+At equilibrium, the volume fluctuates about a mean value for an NpT system such as this.
+Hence, we have not equilibrated long enough.
+Since our time in this tutorial is limited, a system that has been equilibrated for 0.5 ns is included in this directory. - 9 We are now ready to apply an electric field and simulate the flow of ionic current.
 Because the total current is more simply related to voltage than the electric field magnitude, we are going to apply a potential difference of 20 V along the -z-axis of our system.
-The corresponding uniform electric field is calculated by $E_z = -V/l_z$, where V is the potential difference and l_z is the size of the system along the z-axis.
-The NAMD unit for electric field is kcal/(mol Å e); thus, the appropriate conversion factor for V in V and l_z in Å is 23.0605492.
-That is, in the row of system parameters.
-Using V=20 V and $l_z=-\text{c.z } \text{Å}$, calculate eField_z .
-Note that since the potential difference is applied the along -z-axis, eField_z is positive.
+The corresponding uniform electric field is calculated by $E_z = -U/l_z$ , where U is the potential difference and $l_z$ is the size of the system along the z-axis.
+The NAMD unit for electric field is kcal/(mol Å e); thus, the appropriate conversion factor for U in V and $l_z$ in Å is 23.0605492.
+That is,

-$$\mathrm{eField}z / \left(\frac{\mathrm{kcal}}{\mathrm{mol}\ \mathring{\mathrm{A}}\ \mathrm{e}} \right) = -23.0605492 \frac{V/\mathrm{V}}{l_z / \mathring{\mathrm{A}}}.$$ eField on eField 0.0 0.0 0.0
+$$\text{eField}z / \left( \frac{\text{kcal}}{\text{mol Å e}} \right) = -23.060549 \frac{U/V}{l_z/\text{\AA}}$$

-To obtain the value of l_z , open the NAMD extended system configuration file sample.xsc in your text editor.
-Write down c_z, the tenth number
+To obtain the value of $l_z$ , open the NAMD extended system configuration file sample.xsc in your text editor.
+Write down c\z, the tenth number in the row of system parameters.
+Using V = 20 V and $l_z = -c_z \mathring{A}$ , calculate eFieldz.
+Note that since the potential difference is applied the along -z-axis, eFieldz is positive.
 10 Now open run0.namd.
 At the bottom of the file you will see the following lines:

+eField on eField 0.0 0.0 0.0

-Change the third component of eField to the value of eField_z that you calculated.
+Change the third component of eField to the value of $eField_z$ that you calculated.
 Before you close the run0.namd, note that the pressure control lines are absent.
 Applying an electric field to a pressure-controlled system will distort it, leading to erroneous results.
 In addition, note that the Langevin temperature control is only applied to the silicon nitride.
 Applying Langevin forces to the ions, whose motion due to the electric field we are trying to measure, could lead to a subtle bias in the current.